About the MET Program

 and six credit hours chosen from the following:

 - BISC 883-3 Special Topics in Environmental Toxicology

-- KIN 851-3 Recent Advances in Experimental Carcinogenesis
+- BPK 851-3 Recent Advances in Experimental Carcinogenesis

 - REM 612-5 Simulation Modelling in Natural Resource Management

 Students are also required to complete a MET project and dissertation, which must be successfully defended.
 Projects must be independent and original research may take as little as one semester, however, most projects take several semesters to complete.